Consequences of not repaying a Bounce Back Loan?

 Firstly, do not panic.

-HBG Advisory is licensed with its Insolvency Practitioners to support failing companies while protecting creditors.
+HBG Advisory – licensed with its Insolvency Practitioners to support failing companies while protecting creditors.

-Please contact a member of our team on 0800 612 5448 who will gladly help you and your company during these troubled times.
-All initial advice is free and remains confidential.
+Please contact a member of our team on 0330 056 3120, who will gladly help you and your company during these troubled times.
+All initial advice remains free and confidential.

 - Having a Bounce Back Loan & Liquidation?